CSC490-Capstone-Design-Course/machine-vision/README.md

 test loss, test acc: [11.999682426452637, 11.999682426452637]
 Finished Evaluating the Test Dataset

+Evaluate the Test Dataset for Standard Deviation Median Absolute Error: 9.92608306884766
+Standard Deviation of Residuals: 15.30694876771734 Finished Evaluating the Test Dataset

 Below is a scatter plot of predicted compared to the actual values.
-This will help to visualize how well the model is performing in terms of estimating the 3D poses:
+This visualization allows us to understand how well the model is performing in terms of estimating the 3D poses.
+The plot shows a diagonal line yet its shape indicates that the model's accuracy varies across different poses.
+Suggesting that the model might be struggling with certain intricate or less common hand configurations, leading to increased variability in the predictions. :

 ![image](https://github.com/CSC490-Capstone-Design-Course/machine-vision/assets/47696403/6ea74af7-b074-4367-8382-cfc1c6686c5a)